+MEETING NOTES

-MEETING NOTES KAKA'AKO MAKAI PARKS OPEN HOUSE SERIES 3 June 15, 2015 Page 3 of 4 4) Connectivity-Encouraged tie back to neighborhoods, as many vehicles park north of park (Cooke, Pi'tkoi, or Kamake'e St,) so connection to park is important.
-Identified Ala Moana Blvd. as physical divide to access parks and suggested widening of green space median (similar to whaf's in front of Ala Moana Shopping Center) to extend West in front of Kaka'ako parks, enabling pedestrians to cross safely and cross half-way at a time as needed.
+KAKA'AKO MAKAI PARKS OPEN HOUSE SERIES 3

+June 15, 2015

+4) Connectivity-Encouraged tie back to neighborhoods, as many vehicles park north of park (Cooke, Pi'ikoi, or Kamake'e St.) so connection to park is important.
+Identified Ala Moana Blvd. as physical divide to access parks and suggested widening of green space median (similar to what's in front of Ala Moana Shopping Center) to extend West in front of Kaka'ako parks, enabling pedestrians to cross safely and cross half-way at a time as needed.
 Emphasized this should be done sooner rather than later, as the area is further developed it is less likely to occur.
 Attendees suggested use of pedestrian bridge that could be designed to be a park feature/extension of the park that was not intrusive to surrounding environment instead of green median, though an attendee countered that one pedestrian bridge at Cooke Street is not enough, multiple bridges needed and focus should be at point of conflict at ground level via a median.
-Additional comments for a pedestrian bridge that could be part of the park experience.
+Additional comments for a pedestrian bridge that could follow yellow line in presentation, incorporating art or feature that reflect history of the area.
 The pedestrian bridge should be part of the park experience.